SamDonohoo/3RAD_Protocols/README.md

 1. Add 42 µL into four PCR tubes.
 2. Add 3 µL of one iTru7 Primer to one tube (repeat four times - see below).
     - **For the iTru7 Primer, you will add one indexed primer to one tube, respectively.
 I.e., i7 101-1 will go into tube 1, i7 101-2 will go into tube 2, etc.**
+    - **The above statement approach may vary if multiplexing more than two plates on a single run.**
-    - **Make sure the primer combination you decide to use are suitable for multiplexing on a NovaSeq.
+    - **Make sure the primer combination you decide to use are suitable for multiplexing on a NovaSeq.**
 3. Add 5 µL pooled 8N PCR product to each tube, then spin down.

 ### 6b.
 Incubation